phigirard/Dot_Analyzer_JAR/README.md

 <br>
 <i>Fig. 8:</i> Bond-orientational Correlation Function g<sub>6</sub>(r) of Fig. 1.
 In red is the fit of g<sub>6</sub>(r) with an exponential decay.</p>

 11. “Save Spacing and Order in a table”: this indicates that you want to save the spacing and the order in a text file.
-If you select this option, a “Save Spacing & Order” window will appear at the end of the analysis (see below).
+If you select this option, a “Save Spacing & Order” window will appear at the end of the analysis (see below).<br>

-When you have finished, press OK
+When you have finished, press OK.<br>

-## <a name="analysis-pane"></a>3.
-Analysis
+## 3. Analysis

 ### At the beginning of the process,